-Left to their own devices, athletes will group in one of two ways:
+Left to their own devices, youth will group in one of two ways:

-- They will scramble to get the 'best' players on their team, leaving some to feel incredibly selfconscious about their skill level. - They will group with their friends, again leaving some out and creating divisions in the team.
+- 1. They will scramble to get the 'best' players on their team, leaving some to feel incredibly self-conscious about their skill level. - 2.
+They will group with their friends, again leaving some out and creating divisions in the team.